Pyongyang Marathon Short Tour - Shanghai Departure

 7AM: Depart for the Kim Il Sung Stadium, only 10 minutes away from the hotel, to check-in for the Mangyongdae Prize International Pyongyang Marathon.
 Stretch out, lace up and get ready to run!
 Race starts at approximately 9am and is over no later than 1pm.
 There is a pre-race ceremony starting at 8am and a post-race award ceremony starting at 1pm.
 Spectators are welcome to join this tour, as there will be plenty to see at the Kim Il Sung Stadium - local soccer/football match and runners returning to the stadium in their last lap of the race.

-This is the third year in all of history that foreign amateur runners will be allowed to run in the Pyongyang marathon and we’re excited to have you!
+This is the fourth year in all of history that foreign amateur runners will be allowed to run in the Pyongyang marathon and we’re excited to have you!
 We will have our very own professional photographers at all of the important sites to snap exclusive photos of you in the run.
 Photos will be available to runners after the race at a dedicated website.